 Such is more or less the situation in job-hunting today, which increasingly revolves around the mysterious world of keywords.
 Employers' use and eventual dependence on keywords to find the job candidates they want to interview has come about in recent years because of technology.
 Inundated by resumes from job-seekers, employers have increasingly relied on placing job-seeker resumes in keyword-searchable databases, and using software to search those databases for specific keywords that relate to job vacancies.
-This technological process is referred to as an employer's Applicant Tracking System (ATS); learn more in Wikipedia's entry about Applicant Tracking Systems.
+This technological process is referred to as an employer's Applicant Tracking System (ATS); learn more in our Special Report on Applicant Tracking Systems.
 Most Fortune 1000 companies, in fact, and many smaller companies now use these technologies.
 In addition, numerous employers search the databases of third-party job-posting and resume-posting boards on the Internet.
 More than 90 percent of resumes are searched for job-specific keywords.

 The bottom line is that if you apply for a job with a company that searches databases for keywords, and your resume doesn't have the keywords the company seeks for the person who fills that job, you are pretty much dead in the water.